endomapper/EM_Dataset-ORBSLAM3Validation/README.md

 # EM_Dataset-ORBSLAM3Validation

-This software is a minor variation of ORB-SLAM3 to process EndoMapper dataset sequences.
+This software is a minor variation of ORB-SLAM3 to process EndoMapper dataset sequences as described in the section “ORB-SLAM validation” of the publication:

+    Azagra P. et al. Endomapper dataset of complete calibrated endoscopy procedures.
+Scientific Data.
+2023.
+Accepted for publication.

 A full description of ORB-SLAM3 can be found at [ORB-SLAM3](https://github.com/UZ-SLAMLab/ORB_SLAM3).
 We add the basic information about it and the compiling instructions.

 # 1. License